-If you want to go the extra mile, you can include cost, service dates, and photos.
+If you want to go the extra mile, you can also include cost, service dates, and photos.

 How often should records be updated?

-There are no hard and fast rules about record-keeping for contractors.
-If you are able to maintain your records while you work as a contractor, then your records will never be outdated.
+There are no hard and fast rules about recordkeeping for contractors, but we recommend you update them as often as you can.
+If you can maintain your records while you work as a contractor, then your records will never be outdated.